Turn On AI in Your Tableau Server Site

 Billing considerations

-When connecting to Tableau Agent in Tableau Server, you'll use your own instance of OpenAI.
+When connecting to Tableau Agent in Tableau Server, you'll use your own LLM instance of OpenAI or Azure OpenAI.
 Because your data is flowing through this dedicated connection, your requests don't go through the Einstein Trust Layer or incur any associated billing.
-Your usage will be billed directly by OpenAI, according to your specific provider agreement.
+Your usage will be billed directly, according to your specific LLM provider agreement.

 Prerequisites for Enabling AI in Tableau Server